ssantichaivekin/empress/Readme.md

 * `-l` : Lost cost (1)

 For example, to run DTL Reconciliation with duplication cost of 4, transfer cost of 2 and lost cost of 0, you run
-* `python3.7 empress.py -fn examples/heliconius.newick costscape reconcile -d 4 -t 2 -l 0`
+* `python3.7 empress.py -fn examples/heliconius.newick reconcile -d 4 -t 2 -l 0`

 ### Pair distance Histogram
 * `-d` : Duplication cost (2)